SharpaPix

 Image files (both input and output) can be .bmp, .jpg, .jpeg, .pcx, or .png (i.e. bitmap format).

-The deconvolution algorithm works best on digitally recorded colour photos.
-Images that that won’t fare well include those that have previously been:
+The deconvolution algorithm works best on images that were recorded on a digital camera.
+Images that that might not fare quite as well include those that have previously been:

 • stored at some time in low resolution (e.g. 2 or 4 bits/pixel)